KratosMultiphysics/Examples/multilevel_monte_carlo/use_cases/compressible_potential_flow/README.md

 ![cpf_expvalue_pm_stddeviation](data/cpf_expvalue_pm_stddeviation.png)

 The power sums and the h-statistics of both the lift coefficient and the pressure coefficient can be found [here](source/power_sums_outputs).
+The lift coefficient expected value is consistent with literature results [2].

+## References

+[1] Tosi, R., Amela, R., Badia, R., & Rossi, R. (2021).
+A parallel dynamic asynchronous framework for Uncertainty Quantification by hierarchical Monte Carlo algorithms.
+Journal of Scientific Computing, 89(28), 25. https://doi.org/10.1007/s10915-021-01598-6

-The lift coefficient expected value is consistent with literature results [M. Davari, R. Rossi, P. Dadvand, I. López, R. W. (2019).
+[2] M. Davari, R. Rossi, P. Dadvand, I. López, R. W. (2019).
 A cut finite element method for the solution of the full-potential equation with an embedded wake.
-Comput Mech, 63(5), 821–833. https://doi.org/https://doi.org/10.1007/s00466-018-1624-3].
+Comput Mech, 63(5), 821–833. https://doi.org/https://doi.org/10.1007/s00466-018-1624-3